KetariApps/ketari.io_articles/articles/validator.md

 title: validator
 ---

-## An AI Approach to Validating Your Ideas
+## An AI Tool to Validate Your Idea

 ### Overview